 Definition: Ataxia is a term to describe loss of balance.

 The part of the brain that is involved in balance is at the back of the brain, attached to the brainstem, and is called the "Cerebellum".
-Damage to the cerebellum or its connections will result in unsteadiness of walking, and clumsiness of hand and foot coordination.
+Damage to the cerebellum or its connections may result in dizziness, unsteadiness of walking, and clumsiness of hand and foot coordination. a very good descriptive example video can be seen on youtube at www.youtube.com/watch?v=amJQoPGq71o&feature=related

 Many conditions can cause the cerebellum to stop working normally.